LBANN/HPC-launcher/CONTRIBUTING.md

-# Contributing Guidelines for LBANN
+# Contributing Guidelines for HPC-Launcher

-We welcome any contributions to LBANN in the form of Pull Requests.
+We welcome any contributions to HPC-Launcher and LBANN in the form of Pull Requests.
 Please follow the guidelines below for more information.

 ## Attribution